Home » Blog » Landscape Fabric vs. Drainage Fabric

 Additional Tips:

-• Consider using flexible perforated pipe already encased in water-permeable fabric.
+• Consider using a flexible perforated pipe already encased in water-permeable fabric.

-• For long trenches, renting a trencher can save time.
+• Renting a trencher can save time for long trenches.

 • Place a catchment barrel at the drain terminus to collect rainwater for your garden.